 No matter what, tell them that you love them, it is not their fault and you are trying to make a difficult situation as easy as possible.

-Article by Vanessa Van Petten, the author of the parenting book "You're Grounded!".
+Article by Vanessa Van Petten Edwards, the author of the parenting book "Do I Get My Allowance Before or After I'm Grounded?"
 She created a parenting website that offers advice from a teen's viewpoint to help parents get a better grasp of what is actually going on in kid's lives and minds and interacting with them little easier.
+You can find our more on Vanessa's Linked In page.

 For more shared parenting suggestions, the following articles offer good advice: